Clivern/Polars/README.md

 # Polars

-A Set of Modules to work with a different Linux Operating System Distributions in Ruby.
+A Ruby SDK to Work With Different Linux Distributions.

 ## Installation